giantswarm/security-bundle/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/security-pack.svg?style=shield)](https://circleci.com/gh/giantswarm/security-pack)

-# Giant Swarm Security Pack
+# Giant Swarm Security Bundle

 Giant Swarm offers a [managed security bundle][security-bundle] which provides an unintrusive baseline for security observability and enforcement in Kubernetes clusters.
-This App is a convenient wrapper containing multiple other Apps which make up the security pack.
+This App is a convenient wrapper containing multiple other Apps which make up the security bundle.
+See our full [App Bundle reference][app-bundle] to learn more.

-By default, installing the security pack in a cluster includes:
+By default, installing the security bundle in a cluster includes:

 - Falco, from our [`falco-app`][falco-app]
 - Kyverno, from our [`kyverno-app`][kyverno-app]